 Risshu (Aug.
 8th) This is the peak of summer.
 This is when the blazing summer sun is beating down and the Kochi (Bartail flathead) caught at this time is called Terigochi.
 “Teri” is from the term ‘teritsukeru’, which is used to describe the hot sun blazing down.
 This is one of the few high-quality mid-summer seasonal fishes.

 Shosho (Aug.
 23rd) is when the summer heat eases and you first start to feel the fresh breath of autumn in the cool mornings and evenings, even though the days are still hot.
-This is when shinika, the young of sumi ika (Golden cuttlefish) start to emerge.
+This is when shinika, the young of sumi ika (Golden cuttlefish) starts to emerge.

 Shubun (Sep.
 23rd) You can tell autumn is really here with the clear after typhoons.
 When the autumn wind blows under a wide blue sky is when you really yearn for the Sanma (Pacific saury).